TheDigitalFrontier/parallel-decision-trees/README.md

 "find_" methods calculate something about the object without modifying it. utility methods (public or private) are helpers that may or may not modify the object (as indicated in the docstring).
 #### Parameter conventions:
 Generally, vectors are returned as pointers.
-Dataframes are sometimes returned as pointers (*), especially for functions that return multiple frames (i.e. a vector of pointers to data frames).
+Data frames are sometimes returned as pointers (*), especially for functions that return multiple frames (i.e. a vector of pointers to data frames).
 Objects are rarely passed by reference (&) except if it was necessary to achieve functionality.

 ## Salient Design Choices
 #### Use of abstract data structures:
-We decided to define our own **DataVector** and **DataFrame** data types, in order to ensure consistency in our data manipulations and make it easier to unit-test the code.
+We decided to define our own **DataVector** and **DataFrame** data types in order to ensure consistency in our data manipulations and make it easier to unit-test the code.
 For example, the **DataFrame** class contains a method that inspects values in a specified column and splits the rows into two new **DataFrames** depending on whether the values are above or below a specified threshold value.
-We also chose this approach because we were interested in seeing whether we could achieve speedups by introduction parallelism and the data-structure level (e.g. by unrolling some of the loops in the **DataFrame**’s helper functions).
+We also chose this approach because we were interested in seeing whether we could achieve speed up by introduction parallelism at the data-structure level (e.g. by unrolling some of the loops in the **DataFrame**’s helper functions).
 #### Use of nested algorithms
 We decided on a modularized approach for implementing the random forest algorithm:
 We defined a **TreeNode** class to handle tree traversal operations and data storage operations: each node in the tree stores a subset of the training data (i.e. the collection of observations that have been routed to that node in the decision tree based on previous splits), as well as the results of the splitting operation (i.e. which column to split on and what threshold value to use).
-We defined a **DecisonTree** class to implement the fitting algorithm, which loads the full training set into its root node, and recursively looks for the best split and generates left and right child **TreeNode** accordingly.
+We defined a **DecisionTree** class to implement the fitting algorithm, which loads the full training set into its root node, and recursively looks for the best split and generates left and right child **TreeNode** accordingly.
 We defined a **RandomForest** class to create a series of **DecisionTree** objects, fit each one on a different version of the dataset (using bootstrapped sampling), and make predictions based on the ensemble results.
 We felt this approach would make it easier to verify the accuracy of our results, and also facilitate comparisons to figure out where parallelization is most effective.
 #### Delegation of hyperparameters: